magdalenaperry/brute-force-alpha-project/README.md

 folder; model
 we want to see our patients
-get all information and put it into views edit patient-portal.handlebars when the patient goes into their portal they able to view their info in order to to that
+get all information and put it into views
 <!-- create a model for patient(un-comment all that stuff and create the relationships) -->

 MAGS